Web Analytics

 The maternal instinct myth

-Science says, no. Maternal instinct as a magical and immediate set of skills and knowledge available to mothers does not exist.
+Are women predisposed to knowing how to care for babies – and do men lack such predisposition?
+Science says, no and no. Maternal instinct as a magical and immediate set of skills and knowledge available to mothers does not exist.

 That's not what humans do.

-2. A desire to protect which makes us alert, extra careful, and risk averse.
+2. A desire to protect which makes us extra alert, careful, and risk averse.

-Together, these form the caregiving drive.
-Caregiving drive is universal: it is present regardless of a parent’s gender, sexual orientation, or age.
-It is activated in both mothers and fathers.1-7 What is more, adults who are not parents show similar brain activation patterns in response to babies.
-We are all made to care.
+Together, these form our caregiving drive.
+The caregiving drive is universal: it's present regardless of a parent’s gender, sexual orientation, or age.
+It's activated in both mothers and fathers.1-7 And adults who are not parents show similar brain activation patterns in response to babies.

-You'll have to figure the best way to care for your baby yourself, and that's actually good news.
-You will need both expert advice and your intuition.
+So, you'll have to figure out the best way to care for your baby yourself, but that's actually good news.
+Your baby is a unique human, and YOU have the opportunity to get to know them best.

 Evidence-based information